 Competent and qualified teachers are essential to student learning.
-They must know the subjects they teach, know about teaching and learning and the development of skills and dispositions to help students learn.
+They must know the subjects they teach, understand teaching and learning, and know about the development of skills and dispositions that help students learn.
 Teacher candidates must understand how to motivate students, manage classrooms, work and communicate with parents and colleagues, assess learning, and use a variety of teaching strategies (Johnson, Musial, Hall, Gollnick, & Dupuis, 2005).

-To ensure that undergraduate and graduate teacher candidates in the School of Education at the University of Mobile are competent, committed, caring, lifelong learners each is required to demonstrate knowledge, skills, and competence as follows:
+To ensure that undergraduate and graduate teacher candidates in the School of Education at the University of Mobile are competent, committed, caring, lifelong learners, candidates are required to demonstrate knowledge, skills, and competence as follows: